 Lee Gordon: Lee Gordon lives in Louisville, KY.
 He has a bachelor’s of health science degree in health administration from the University of Kentucky and a master’s of public administration degree from Eastern Kentucky University.
 He has served as the Commission for Children with Special Health Care Needs Transition Administrator since 2001.
 Lee works with children, adolescents, families, and service providers to help Kentucky children with disabilities prepare to successfully transition from pediatric to adult health care, from school to work and from home to independent living.
 Lee is a quadriplegic as a result of a car accident that occurred when he was 18 years old.
 He is married and the father of a thirteen year old daughter.

 Walt Bower: Walt Bower is the University of Kentucky’s Human Development Institute’s Pre-Service Training Coordinator.
-He coordinates practicum placements and Mentor Family matches for HDI’s Graduate Certificate students and facilitates Mentor Family panels and presentations on developmental disability topics and resources for the UK College of Medicine, UK Division of Physical Therapy, and other community-wide groups.
+He coordinates practicum placements and Mentor Family matches for HDI’s Graduate Certificate students and facilitates Mentor Family panels and presentations on developmental disability topics and resources for the UK Division of Physical Therapy and other community-wide groups.
 He teaches HDI 603 – Interdisciplinary Supports Practicum in the Graduate Certificate in Developmental Disabilities.
-He also develops remote, live long-distance learning sites at other colleges, clinical settings, and rehab institutions across Kentucky for HDI’s Fall and Spring Seminar Series.
+He also develops and coordinates HDI’s Fall and Spring Seminar Series.
 In addition, he is responsible for providing resource linkage for UK employees on disability issues and receiving requests for resources for lifespan disability issues from individuals throughout the state of Kentucky.